jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/sprite-motion-event.md

 ```

 ## Student Task #3: Create Velocity Motion (discover the very short method)
-1. Start with Motion (short method) example above or similar code
+1. Start with motion (short method) example above or similar code
 2. Explore the controller menu for ``||controller: control (mySprite) with vx (100) vy (100) ||``
 3. Change the key pad motion to use the discovered block by placing it in ``||game:on start||``
 3. Make the sprite stay in the screen boundary